Stages (aka Proscenium)

 PVC Pipe is the most affordable stage around!
-It is easy to build a stage to fit in your car.
-Covering it with large amounts of fabric is a breeze.
-Replacement parts can be found at any home improvement store, and mostly it is sturdy.
-That is where we stop considering a PVC stage in the professional realm.
-Most puppeteers start with a PVC stage out of necessity, but mostly because of the myth if it is good enough to be buried 2 feet underground it must be strong!
-Yes and no. Its landscaping purpose is to be laid in a certain way, nice and still to never be disturbed again, right?
-But even underground they do become brittle and crack causing water leaks.
-So, imagine how short a life span they will have show-after-show, being man-handled by different people year in and year out.
+You can builst a stage frame in one afternoon.
+Covering it with large amounts of fabric is a breeze too!.
+Replacement parts can be found at any home improvement store by the penny.
+BUT, this is where we stop as far as promoting a PVC stage in the professional realm.
+Most puppeteers start with a PVC stage out of necessity, but mostly because of the myth that if PVC can survive landscaping, it must be strong!
+Yes and no. Its landscaping purpose is to be laid in a certain way, 2ft underground, nice and still to never be disturbed again, right?
+But even underground, they become brittle and crack causing water leaks.
+So, imagine what a short a life span they will have being man-handled show-after-show, year in and year out!
 That, and labeling / color coding them so anyone can put them together is a bear.
 What do you do if ONE piece goes missing at an event?
-Mostly, they just do not last.
+It happens!
+Often.
 Do not get us wrong!
 They are great to get you started.
-Just keep in mind they do warp, the joints become loose, the tubing bends, and they eventually snap under heavy weight (e.g. fabric that does not allow light in).
+Just keep in mind they do warp, become loose and flimsy and they eventually snap because of age.
+Plastic does not age very well.

-In short, you are very limited in what you can do with the PVC stage.
-With that, consider that professional websites do not even list PVC stages for sale at all!
+In short, consider professional websites do not even list PVC stages for sale.
+At all!

 Microphone Stand and a Dowel